devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ![](../../.gitbook/assets/gc-gitops-saved.png)

-> Note: A Green tick will appear on the saved gitops tab .
+> Note: A Green tick will appear on the saved gitops tab.